geosdatz/geosdatz/README.md

-- 👋 Hi, meet me@muhibu kaneka
+- 👋 Hi, meet me@muhibu kaneka a specialist in geospatial analyst and developper.
-- 👀 I’m interested in ...geospatial data analysis
-- 🌱 I graduated MSc.
-Georesources (university of Tlemcen, Algeria) and MSc.
+- 🌱 I graduated BS.
+Geoscience and MSc.
+Georesources from university of Tlemce (Algeria), then MSc.
 Environmental hazards and risks management (University of Côte d'Azur, France)
-- 💞️ I’m looking to collaborate on ...Geospatial relating projects.
+- 💞️ I’m looking to collaborate on ...Geospatial related projects.
-- 📫 contact me through mmkaneka@gmail.com
+- 📫 Contact me through mmkaneka@gmail.com

 <!---
 geosdatz/geosdatz is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.